FDSN/OBS-standards/standards.md

 - *RESAMPLED*
     - Not yet determined

-There is a new ``msmod`` option in discussion/development that should take care of creating *SHIFTED** data, using either a linear or cubic spline interpolation (possibility of polynomial fit?).
+There is a new ``msmod`` option in development that should take care of creating *SHIFTED** data, using either a linear or cubic spline interpolation.

 ### Leap seconds
 **[STD {6/6}]** Leap seconds should be corrected in **SHIFTED** data and the record containing the leap second should be flagged.